mistermaps/cryptoreturn/README.md

 #### to do:
-program does not presently loop so must be launched to update values: update so program loops through main function and quits on user command program currently only accepts BTC and ETH and uses the Kraken API: long term, implement popular currencies and exchanges (antshares are next.) program currently only allows you to aggregate coin & cost: implement ability to lower currency amount and add profit
+program does not presently loop so must be launched to update values: update so program loops through main function and quits on user command

+program currently only accepts BTC and ETH and uses the Kraken API: long term, implement popular currencies and exchanges (antshares are next.)

+program currently only allows you to aggregate coin & cost: implement ability to lower currency amount and add profit

+bar version runs off of values hardcoded into source: fork bar to run off of .csv

 program by maps, feel free to modify product released under the GPL 3.0 or later versions license